-- 1. Reduction in harvest and post-harvest losses and waste due to lack of information on temperature/rainfall patterns - 2.
-Increased capacity to diversify planting and other livelihood strategies, considering climate variability through improved access to agro-climatic information from EWSs - 3.
-Improved incomes from the cultivation, transformation and sale of native crops and products in regional markets based on feasibility studies - 4.
-Reduction in outmigration due to increased livelihood opportunities
+- 1. Reduction in harvest and post-harvest losses and waste due to lack of information on temperature/rainfall patterns_through the generation and sharing of traditional and scientific information linked to early warning and contingency planning - Increased capacity to diversify planting and other livelihood strategies, considering climate variability through improved access to agro-climatic information from EWSs. trainings and the introduction and testing of diversified planting models - Improved incomes from the cultivation, transformation and sale of native crops and products in regional markets based on feasibility studies, including less land water intensive species such as moringa and others mentioned above - 4.
+Reduction in outmigration due to increased livelihood opportunities and a focus on recovering traditional practices and cultures and their promotion through cultural events and trainings